The Board Game Collection

 Spider-Man

-Spider-Man was my go-to character when I first got the original box.
-I played him a lot because he excelled in protection and thrived on being attacked, thanks to his unique abilities.
-Although his thwart options were limited, I strategically wore down the villain, hoping to stop their scheme before I could unleash my swinging web kicks to finish them off.
-These games often lasted a long time, but Spider-Man proved to be invincible – as long as I could avoid too much threat.
+Although his thwart options were limited you could wear down the villain hoping to stop their scheme before I could play my web kicks to finish them off.
+These games often took a long time but Spider-Man was invincible as long as I didn’t take too much threat.

 The Villains